Speirsy/framing_norah/README.md

     cd framing_norah
     ```

-3. Install the project dependencies:
+3. Install the required dependencies:

     ```bash
     npm install
     ```

-4. Set up Firebase for authentication and Firestore, and create a `.env` file with the appropriate API keys.
+4. Create a `.env` file based on `.env.example` and configure your Firebase and API keys.

 5. Start the development server: